mtonjes/Metrics/PubComScripts/README.md

 ```
 3) Look for errors
 ---

 **Debugging and future note**

 A) Note that prerequisites.py queries this web page: http://cms.cern.ch/iCMS/analysisadmin/cadilines?awg=any, if there are 2,000 or more items found you will need to edit prerequisites.py to allow for it to obtain 3 pages of data instead of 2.

+B) This is a cleaned up version with much functionality removed and a different use case path of https://github.com/mtonjes/Metrics/tree/master/sheets